bischmlb/DM552/my-project/README.md

 ```haskell
 moveSensei
 ```
 to be true, and also I have not implemented hasWinningStrategy as of yet.
-Also, tests have not been made for both red and blue pieces out of bounds for example, but only one of them, so similar tests will reduce coverage.
+Also, tests have not been made for both red and blue pieces out of bounds for example, and neither all x and y coordinates, but only some of them, so this will reduce coverage.

+For the final handin I corrected my mistake from last time and made the board in isValid presentable in the prefered way, from the players perspective.